needle-mirror/com.unity.localization/Documentation~/localization.md

 + Select the Locales that you want to generate a table for.
 Unity creates one table per selected Locale.
 + Provide a table name.This is the name you use to refer to the table when querying the Localization Database.
++ Select an existing Key Database to use or leave empty to create a new one.
+The Key Database is responsible for mapping string keys to unique numeric Id's.
 + Select the Table Type.
 Each table can only contain one type of Asset (e.g Texture, AudioClip, ScriptableObject).
 + Click Create.
-This creates an Asset Table for each Locale.
+This creates an Asset Table Collection, an Asset Table for each Locale.

 ![Example Asset Tables.
 The table name is My Textures, and the type is Texture2D.](images/ProjectView_Generated_AssetTables.png)